 If sleeping in Keflavik Airport does not appeal to you, there are hotels near the airport:

-- Hotel Kleflavik – (5 minutes from the airport) Free airport shuttle is available (scheduled) from the hotel to the airport only.
-The hotel suggests a taxi from the airport. » Check Rates
+- Hotel Keflavik – (5 minutes from the airport) Free airport shuttle is available (scheduled) from the hotel to the airport only.
+The hotel suggests a taxi from the airport.

 To see more options there is a list of hotels near Keflavik Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

-Unlimited free WiFi is available at the airport.
+Unlimited free WiFi is available at Keflavik airport.
 Connect to the “Kefairport-FreeWifi” network and log in to access.
 No registration required!

 ATMs / Cash Machines – Need cash?
 ATMs are available.
 Eight of the machines located in the departure hall offer several currencies.
 Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside.